-- I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) There must be an acute care hospital with dedicated general pediatric inpatient service.
-(Core) - I.D.1.b) Facilities and services, including a comprehensive laboratory, pathology, and imaging, must be available.
-(Core) - I.D.1.c) An adequate number and variety of pediatric hospital medicine patients ranging in age from newborn through young adulthood must be available to provide a broad experience for the fellows. - I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+I.D.1.b) There must be a complete biochemistry laboratory and facilities for hormone immunoassays.
+(Core) I.D.1.c) There must be access to karyotyping and immunohistologic studies.
+I.D.1.d) Imaging services must include nuclear, radiologic, and ultrasound facilities, including bone density.
+(Core) I.D.1.e) The program must provide fellows with a patient population representative of both the broad spectrum of clinical disorders and medical conditions managed by subspecialists in this area, and of the community being served by the program.
+(Core) I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: I.D.2.a) access to food while on duty; (Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)